armcortex3445/java-convenience-store-7-armcortex3445/README.md

 - [x] apply promotion
 - [x] check whether promotion is active or not based on date data
 - [x] buy product with returning receipt and decreasing count
+- [x] estimate result of promoted product when promotion is applied based on Date

 ### Promotion
 - [x] represent Promotion